liufengyun/hashdiff/README.md

 Usage
 ------------
-If you're using bundler, add following:
+If you're using bundler, add following to the Gemfile:

     gem 'hashdiff'